jomz/spree-ckeditor/README.markdown

 To configure the editor, tune file public/javascripts/ckeditor/config.js.

-The config file as shipped with the extension defines its own toolbar, according to style found in popular word processors to day.
+The config file as shipped is ready for use and customizes the default toolbar according to style found in popular word processors today.

+The config file can be tuned to your linking.
 Commenting the "config.toolbar_Full" definition will display the complete toolbar.